 It shouldn’t be a secret that video is an increasingly popular visual marketing tool.
 Wyzowl estimated that about 84% of consumers made a purchase after watching a video explaining the product.
 This is especially true when used on social media because, after all, Facebook gets over 8 billion video views each day.
 On Twitter, a user is six times more likely to share a video than an image.

 You can use many types of videos such as explainer videos, video ads, YouTube videos, and even unboxing videos.
-So, if social media is a large part of your marketing strategy (and it should be), then you need to begin incorporating relevant types of videos to highlight your products and brand.
+So, if social media is a large part of your visual marketing strategy (and it should be), then you need to begin incorporating relevant types of videos to highlight your products and brand.

 Furthermore, not only are video ads usually cheaper than static ads, but you can reach a lot more people, making this type of advertising more cost-effective.